microsoft/CSS-SystemCenter-ServiceManager/docs/Verify_SSRS_for_SCSM/index.md

 The script can be executed before or after a SCSM Data Warehouse installation.
 The script can be executed several times.
 The script won't make any change.

+## Do you want to contribute to this tool?

+[Here](https://github.com/khusmeno-MS/CSS-SystemCenter-ServiceManager/tree/main/Verify_SSRS_for_SCSM) is the GitHub repo.